Carnival Venezia vs MSC Seashore

 Food is a big part of any cruise, and the ship you choose can make a huge difference in your food experience.

-The Venezia has 20 different dining options like La Strada Grill, Pizzeria del Capitano, and Bonsai Sushi.
-Of those options, 13 are complementary, or included with your cruise fare.
-The other 7 options have an additional fee.
+The Venezia has twenty different dining options like La Strada Grill, The Chef's Table, and Pizzeria del Capitano.
+Of those options, thirteen are complementary, or included with your cruise fare.
+The other seven options have an additional fee.

-The Seashore has 4 fewer dining venues.
-Some of its popular venues are Marketplace Buffet, Ocean Cay Restaurant, and Kaito Teppanyaki.
-7 of these restaurants are complementary and the other 9 have an additional fee.
+The Seashore has four fewer dining venues.
+Some of its popular venues are Kaito Teppanyaki, Butcher's Cut, and Marketplace Buffet. seven of these restaurants are complementary and the other nine have an additional fee.

 If you like having a variety of places to eat, the Venezia might be a better choice.
 It has 25% more dining options than the Seashore.